 Vision: To create an enduring contribution to the cultural fabric of the community as an inspiring centre of Shakespeare performance, education and understanding.

 Celebrating its 30th season in 2019, Bard on the Beach is one of Canada’s largest not-for-profit professional Shakespeare festivals.
 Bard’s home is a magnificent waterfront setting in Vancouver’s Vanier Park where it offers Shakespeare plays, related dramas and special events in two modern performance tents every summer.
 The 2019 season runs from June 5 to September 21.
 The BMO Mainstage opens with The Taming of the Shrew, directed by Lois Anderson (Lysistrata, 2018), which will play in repertory with Shakespeare in Love, directed by Daryl Cloran (As You Like It, 2018).
 The Howard Family Stage in the Douglas Campbell Theatre offers two plays that will run consecutively.
 The season begins with All’s Well That Ends Well, co-created and co-directed by Johnna Wright (The Merry Wives of Windsor, 2016) and Rohit Chokhani (Artistic Director, Diwali in BC), and closes with Coriolanus, directed by Dean Paul Gibson (The Winter’s Tale, 2017).

 In addition to its plays, the Festival offers opera, choral and orchestral concerts, wine tastings and educational events.
 The tented Bard Village is home to many activities and amenities including informal pre-show In A Nutshell talks, concession and bar services, and the Bard Boutique.

 Bard engages a team of exceptional actors, directors, designers and technicians each season, along with year-round administrative staff and teaching artists; it is also supported by more than 250 volunteers each year.
-Bard’s critically-acclaimed plays repeatedly draw full houses; season attendance reached a record high of 108,000 in 2018 and almost 1.9 million patrons have enjoyed the Bard experience since 1990.
+Bard’s critically-acclaimed plays repeatedly draw full houses; season attendance reached a record high of 108,000 in 2018 and more than 1.9 million patrons have enjoyed the Bard experience since 1990.